Euphoria: Stimulants

-Dopaminergic stimulants like amphetamine, methamphetamine, cocaine, MDMA, and methylphenidate are euphoriants.
+Dopaminergic stimulants like amphetamine, methamphetamine, cocaine, and methylphenidate are euphoriants.
 Nicotine is a parasympathetic stimulant that acts as a mild euphoriant in some people.
 Xanthines such as caffeine and theobromine may also be considered mild euphoriants by some.

 Chewing areca nut (seeds from the Areca catechu palm) with slaked lime (calcium hydroxide) – a common practice in South- and Southeast Asia – produces stimulant effects and euphoria.
 The major psychoactive ingredients – arecoline (a muscarinic receptor partial agonist) and arecaidine (a GABA reuptake inhibitor) – are responsible for the euphoric effect.

 Depressants

 Certain depressants can produce euphoria; some of those drugs in this class include alcohol in moderate doses, γ-hydroxybutyric acid (GHB), and ketamine.

 Some barbiturates and benzodiazepines may cause euphoria.
 Euphoriant effects are determined by the drug's speed of onset, increasing dose, and with intravenous administration.
 Barbiturates more likely to cause euphoria include amobarbital, secobarbital and pentobarbital.
-Benzodiazepines more likely to cause euphoria are flunitrazepam, alprazolam and clonazepam.
+Benzodiazepines more likely to cause euphoria are flunitrazepam, alprazolam, clobazam, and clonazepam.
 Benzodiazepines also tend to enhance opioid-induced euphoria.

 Pregabalin induces dose-dependent euphoria.
 Occurring in a small percentage of individuals at recommended doses, euphoria is increasingly frequent at supratherapeutic doses (or with intravenous- or nasal administration).
 At doses five times the maximum recommended, intense euphoria is reported.
 Another GABA analogue, gabapentin, may induce euphoria.
 Characterized as opioid-like but less intense, it may occur at supratherapeutic doses, or in combination with other drugs, such as opioids or alcohol.
 Ethosuximide and perampanel can also produce euphoria at therapeutic doses.